 Q: How will my friends and family be able to stay in touch with me?

 A: Email, Skype, FaceTime, WhatsApp, etc. The Internet Age has made it possible to move overseas and stay in real-time touch with family and friends back home.

 Q: How much does it cost to make the move?

-Finally, your Capital Moving Budget should also include the cost of renting a place to live—typically a security deposit and the first and last months’ rents.
+In this case, your Capital Moving Budget amounts to the price of your plane ticket and the cost of the rental— typically a security deposit and the first and last months’ rent.